laminas-api-tools/documentation/api-primer/error-reporting.md

 -----------

-API Problem goes by the mediatype `application/problem+json`; interestingly, there is also an XML variant, though Apigility does not provide support for it at this time.
+API Problem goes by the mediatype `application/problem+json`; interestingly, there is also an XML variant, though API Tools does not provide support for it at this time.

 The payload of an API Problem has the following structure:

-- **type**: a URL to a document describing the error condition (optional, and "about:blank" is assumed if none is provided; should resolve to a _human-readable_ document; Apigility always provides this).
+- **type**: a URL to a document describing the error condition (optional, and "about:blank" is assumed if none is provided; should resolve to a _human-readable_ document; API Tools always provides this).
-- **title**: a brief title for the error condition (required; and should be the same for every problem of the same **type**; Apigility always provides this).
+- **title**: a brief title for the error condition (required; and should be the same for every problem of the same **type**; API Tools always provides this).
-- **status**: the HTTP status code for the current request (optional; Apigility always provides this).
+- **status**: the HTTP status code for the current request (optional; API Tools always provides this).
-- **detail**: error details specific to this request (optional; Apigility requires it for each problem).
+- **detail**: error details specific to this request (optional; API Tools requires it for each problem).
-- **instance**: URI identifying the specific instance of this problem (optional; Apigility currently does not provide this).
+- **instance**: URI identifying the specific instance of this problem (optional; API Toolscurrently does not provide this).

 As an example payload: